mblstamps/stamps2019/assembly/megahit.rst

 First, install it::

    cd
-   conda install -c bioconda megahit
+   conda install -c bioconda -y megahit

-When asked to proceed, type 'y'.
 MEGAHIT will then proceed to install and store its commands in such a way that you can access it.

 Try typing::

    megahit

 You will now see the version and command line options for MEGAHIT.
 Note that MEGAHIT is looking for paired-end reads and a specified output directory.